Fairness in Ranking: A Survey: Fairness in Other Domains: Recommendation and Matching

 where $H(\predScore{}) = \frac{1}{2}\ln 2 \pi e \mathbb{V}$ and $H(\predScore{}|\sensFeatSet) = \frac{1}{2}\ln 2 \pi e \mathbb{V}^{(s)}$. \end{enumerate}

-\spara{Insights. }It is not explicitly stated, which worldview they believe in, however the goal of equalizing rating distributions can be associated with the WAE worldview, as the fairness definitions do not contain a measure of merit.
-Furthermore the fairness definition is agnostic to the underlying ground truth distributions and would work under the assumption that true effort can be shaped by circumstances.
-It therefore includes the luck-egalitarian idea of EO.
-Note however, that this analysis only applies if the parameter $\eta$ is set high enough.
-As in section~\ref{subsubsec:DELTR}, the parameter shifts the framework from WAE and luck-egalitarian EO to WYSIWYG and formal EO when it takes lower values.
-The definition implicitly addresses the problem of pre-existing biases.
-Depending on the choice of the protected feature (e.g. popularity), it may also be capable to address emergent bias.
+\spara{Insights.} \revv{Although this is not explicitly stated,} the goal of equalizing rating distributions is consistent with the WAE worldview. \revv{Further, since the fairness definitions do not contain a measure of utility or merit, and under the assumption that the goal is to equalize access to opportunity over a lifetime, the approach is consistent with substantive \eop.
+Because of explicit conditioning on group membership, we map this approach to luck-egalitarian \eop.} The definition implicitly addresses the problem of pre-existing biases.
+Depending on the choice of the protected feature (\eg popularity), it may also be capable to address emergent bias.
+Figure~\ref{fig:recsys:kamishima} summarizes this analysis.

 \spara{Algorithm.} The algorithm is implemented using probabilistic matrix factorization to predict ratings:

 where $\mu, b_{\featOfUser{}}$ and $c_{\featOfCand{}}$ are global, per-user and per-item bias parameters respectively and $\mathbf{p}_{\featOfUser{}}$ and $\mathbf{q}_{\featOfCand{}}$ are $K$-dimensional parameter vectors, which represent the cross effects between users and items.
 Said parameters are learned by minimizing the loss function, where the loss is expressed as a $L_2$-norm: